21 Great Things to Do in Huatulco Oaxaca Mexico

 There are not only a ton of things to do in Huatulco, but it is a very safe region of Mexico to visit.
 Huatulco is relatively quiet, and not overly busy with tourists.

-The population of the area is small, too, so it’s a pretty sleepy and quiet town with none of the gang, crime, or drug-related issues found in larger cities.
+The area’s population is small, too, so it’s a pretty sleepy and quiet town with none of the gang, crime, or drug-related issues found in larger cities.

 While Huatulco is a safe place to visit, this doesn’t mean you should forget about common sense while traveling!

-Always be aware of your surroundings and belongings, drink safely, and use legitimate taxi or tourist companies to avoid scams.
+Always be aware of your surroundings and belongings, drink safely, and use legitimate taxis or tourist companies to avoid scams.

 Do I need travel insurance in Mexico?
 Yes, you do!
 I can never stress enough what a lifesaver it can be in unexpected situations.
 Although I hope I never need it, it gives me peace of mind to know that whatever happens, I am covered.
 I have been using Safety Wing, and I find it quite fair, covering a lot for its pricing level.
 Depending on your needs or you can compare different insurance companies on this useful site, TRAVEL INSURANCE MASTER.
 Make sure you read carefully what’s included before making the purchase.
 If you are undecided yet, you can read my post on the best travel insurance for Mexico for more clarity.